ecodynlab/GALUP/ExercisesM2/Exercise3.md

-# Module4 - Change Detection Exercise 1
+# Module 2 - Change Detection Exercise 1

 ## Description
 In this exercise, we will conduct a change detection using GEE with the following "code".
 Selct an area (region) of interest amd run the analysis.